 REEP has 10 levels (4 Beginner levels; 4 Intermediate levels; 2 Advanced levels)

 Are these classes free?

-Syphax, Arlington Mill (afternoon and evening),and Jefferson are low-cost tuition classes (see below).
+Syphax, Arlington Mill (afternoon and evening),are low-cost tuition classes (see below).
 The Outreach classes(Arlington Mill -mornings-, Gates of Ballston -mornings and evenings) are free.

-What’s the cost of the classes at Syphax, Arlington Mill (afternoon and evenings), and Jefferson?
+What’s the cost of the classes at Syphax, and Arlington Mill (afternoon and evenings)?

 The cost for Arlington residents/workers is: